Garek33/factorioccn/Readme.md

 * Exact mapping of Factorio circuit network and combinator mechanics to code
 * Tests alongside circuit definitions
 * Support reusable and concise code with e.g. circuit templates, compile-time flow control and support for multi-file projects
-* Shorthand notation for common patterns, e.g. artifical delays, multiple operations on a single signal and wire
+* Shorthand notation for common patterns, e.g. artificial delays, multiple operations on a single signal and wire
 * Standalone factorioccn executable can run tests and generate blueprints
 * factorioccn as a library alongside factorio-draftsman for experimentation and complex blueprint generation